• Skip to primary navigation

 • Preheat oven to 325º.

 • In a large bowl, whisk together the lemon zest, sugar, cornmeal, flour and salt.
 Add melted butter and whisk to combine, then add eggs one at a time whisking well after each addition.
 Continue to whisk briskly until the filling is thick and light colored.
-Stir in the heavy cream then lumen juice, orange juice and vanilla.
+Stir in the heavy cream then lemon juice, orange juice and vanilla.

-• Pour pie filling into cooled pie crust.
+• Pour the pie filling into a cooled pie crust.
 Bake for 40-50 minutes rotating half way through.
 Remove when the edges are set and center is slightly jiggly and it is golden on top.
 Do not over bake or the custard can separate.
 The filling will continue to cook as it cools.
 Allow to cool on a wire rack for 3-4 hours.

 Barbara’s Tips + Notes